UCLOrengoGroup/cath-alphaflow/README.md

 ```bash
 curl -s https://get.nextflow.io | bash
 ```

-It's also possible to install Nextflwo via a pythong wrapper package, this also automatically adds it to the path
+It's also possible to install Nextflow via a python wrapper package, this automatically adds it to the path

 ```bash
 pip install --upgrade nextflow